 This one is on many people’s list of favorites, including mine.

-A recent meal at Bistrot Paul Bert began with a cholesterol-altering starter of oeufs au plat with creamy morels.
-(If morels are on a menu, I will order them).
-It was delicious, the way the oozy yolk combined with the already-rich mushrooms, their honeycomb surface absorbing the sauce.
+Anyway, my recent meal at Bistrot Paul Bert began with a cholesterol-raising starter of oeufs au plat with creamy morels.
+It was heaven, the way the oozy yolk combined with the already-rich mushrooms, their honeycomb surface absorbing the sauce.
 My friend Emile had a fantastic paté en croute and my friend Colleen, who had just arrived from New York that morning and was living in the parallel zombie universe of the jet-lagged, sat out the first round.

 This was probably a good move on her part, because the côte de boeuf for two that we were to share could have fed a family of four with leftovers.
 It was huge, perfectly seared and seasoned on the outside and beautifully rare, or saignant (“bleeding”) on the inside.
 They won’t let you order steak cooked past en point at Bistrot Paul Bert, just so you know.

 We did our best, nous deux demoiselles dames, with this giant piece of meat.
-It took focus and determination, so much that I have no recollection of what Emile was eating, and was too preoccupied to write it down.
-He polished off every bite of whatever it was and then helped us with the task at hand.
-We finished it.
+It took focus and determination.
+Emile polished off every bite of his calf’s liver and then helped us with the task at hand.
+We almost finished it.

-Did I mention the giant pile of golden frites?
+Did I mention the giant pile of golden, crisp frites?

 All of this cries out for a sturdy red wine, and a 2007 Minervois, “Le Bois des Merveilles” from Jean-Baptiste Sénat fit the bill nicely.
 The wine list is lengthy, and our waiter took plenty of time to help us choose a bottle, in spite of the fact that the restaurant was very, very busy.
 Maybe that’s why he never came around with dessert menus.